Please update your browser.

 How Much House Can I Afford?

-Buying a house requires a budget.
-You can only afford to spend so much on your monthly mortgage payments.
 Your loan amount and down payment will determine how much of a home you can afford, but a lender must first determine how much risk they’re willing to take on.
 Your home affordability depends on many factors, such as your income, debt-to-income (DTI) ratio, credit score and interest rates at the time.

 Knowing your mortgage loan amount can help you determine how much you can afford to pay for a house.
 You can use our mortgage payment calculator to help you determine how much your mortgage will cost you based on the purchase price, loan terms, interest rate and down payment, but before you determine your monthly payments, you must figure out how much home you can afford in the first place.

-How We Can Help You Afford a Home
+How We Can Help You Afford a Home in California

 Apply For a Home Loan Today!